B-Galati/monolog-sentry-handler/README.md

 $logger->error('Bar');
 ```

-Checkout the [handler constructor](src/SentryHandler.php) to know how to control the minimum logging level and bubbling.
+Check out the [handler constructor](src/SentryHandler.php) to know how to control the minimum logging level and bubbling.

 ## Documentation